 If your case includes a claim to a family or private life in the UK, a teacher, psychologist, psychiatrist or social worker may be able to comment on the impact the removal/deportation of you or your child might have on their development.

-When challenging a Home Office refusal of your asylum or human rights claim, especially if your are appealing the decision, you may need objective evidence.
+When challenging a Home Office refusal of your asylum or human rights claim, specially if you are appealing the decision, you may need objective evidence.

 Objective evidence may be general information about the situation in your country, from reliable sources such as human rights organisations or trusted media sources.
 It could also include an expert statement on your country or situation (see above).

-Objective evidence is especially important if your credibility has been questioned by the Home Office – the evidence isn’t based on what you say happened or could happen.
+Objective evidence is especially important if your credibility has been questioned by the Home Office, because the evidence isn’t based on what you say happened or could happen.

-The evidence needs to be relevant to your asylum claim (your fear of persecution) and either cover the time period when your previous persecution occurred, or be recent evidence if you are talking about a future fear of persecution.
+The evidence needs to be relevant to your asylum claim and either cover the time period when your previous persecution occurred, or be recent evidence if you are talking about a future fear of persecution.

 Objective evidence in this section refers to sources that aren’t connected to you.
 Generally, good places to find this evidence are through human rights organisations or reputable media sources.